Richard Benjamin Harrison

 Richard Benjamin Harrison Jr. (March 4, 1941 – June 25, 2018), also known by the nicknames "The Old Man" and "The Appraiser", was an American businessman and reality television personality, best known as the co-owner of the Gold & Silver Pawn Shop, as featured on the History Channel series Pawn Stars.
 Harrison was the co-owner of the pawn shop with his son Rick Harrison.
 They opened the store together in 1989.

 Early life

 Richard Benjamin Harrison Jr. was born in Danville, Virginia, on March 4, 1941, and was of Irish descent.
 Harrison's grandson, Corey, has mentioned his grandmother said they are related to Presidents William Henry Harrison and Benjamin Harrison.
 Harrison indicated that he did not give much credence to this idea.

 When Harrison was one year old, his family moved to Lexington, North Carolina, where they lived at 115 Peacock Avenue, just off South Main Street.
-Harrison attended Lexington High School, but left during his junior year.
+Harrison attended Lexington High School, but left during his junior year (age 16-17).
 Harrison's family was poor, and to make money, Harrison drove a school bus when he was 14, parking the bus at his house every night, and getting up early in the morning to pick up the schoolchildren, for which he was paid five or six dollars a week.